estevanmaito/old-blog/2020-07-17-apply-box-shadow-just-to-bottom.md

-# Apply box-shadow just to bottom
+# Apply box-shadow just to bottom (without side leaks)

 I was fighting with a header with higher `z-index` than a sidebar.
 The problem was that the header had a shadow that would bleed over the sidebar.